Study Abroad FAQ

 - Have completed at least two semesters of study at TLU before traveling abroad.
 (Students may apply during their second semester.)
 Students may not study abroad during their last semester at TLU.

-- A minimum cumulative TLU GPA of 2.5 to 3.0 at the time of application (depending on the program of choice).
+- A minimum cumulative TLU GPA of 2.5 to 3.0 (depending on the program of choice).

 - A good campus discipline record.

 Application deadlines are typically the semester before the student wishes to study abroad.
 Applications for the Harlaxton Program are due one year prior to the semester a student hopes to study there.
 Approval is required from the student’s academic department and the International Education Office prior to application and departure.